-The House committee on Veterans' Affairs is the authorizing committee for the Department of Veterans Affairs (VA).
-The committee is responsbile for recommending legislation expanding, curtailing, or fine-tuning existing laws relating to veterans' benefits.
+Congressman Lamb serves as a member of the House Committee on Veterans' Affairs, the authorizing committee for the Department of Veterans Affairs (VA) responsible for recommending legislation expanding, curtailing, or fine-tuning existing laws relating to veterans' benefits.
 The Committee also has oversight responsibility, which means monitoring and evaluating the operations of the VA.
 If the Committee finds that VA is not administering laws as Congress intended, then it is addressed through the hearing process and legislation.

-This Subcommittee has oversight and investigative jursidiction over verans' matters generally and such other matters as may be referred to the Subcommittee by the Chairman of the full Committee.
-The Subcommittee provides oversight of programs and operations of the Department of Veterans Affairs, as well as those of other federal agencies that pertain to veterans.
+The Subcommittee on Oversight and Investigations has oversight and investigative jurisdiction over veterans’ matters generally and such other matters as may be referred to the Subcommittee by the Chairman of the full Committee.
+The Subcommittee provides oversight on programs and operations of the Department of Veterans Affairs, as well as those of other federal agencies that pertain to veterans.
 In carrying out its responsibilities, the Subcommittee conducts hearings, site visits, and investigations nationwide.
-The Subcommitee's legislative jurisdiction is over such bills or resolutions as may be referred to it by the Chairman of the full Commitee.
+The Subcommittee’s legislative jurisdiction is over such bills or resolutions as may be referred to it by the Chairman of the full Committee.

 The Committee on Science, Space, and Technology has jurisdiction over all energy research, development, and demonstration, and projects therefor, and all federally owned or operated non-military energy laboratories; astronautical research and development, including resources, personnel, equipment, and facilities; civil aviation research and development; environmental research and development; marine research; commercial application of energy technology; National Institute of Standards and Technology, standardization of weights and measures and the metric system; National Aeronautics and Space Administration; National Science Foundation; National Weather Service; outer space, including exploration and control thereof; science scholarships; scientific research, development, and demonstration, and projects therefor.
 The Committee on Science, Space, and Technology shall review and study on a continuing basis laws, programs, and Government activities relating to non-military research and development.